dfelinto/blender-manual/manual/files/linked_libraries/library_overrides.rst

 *****************

-Library Overrides is a system designed to replace and supersede :doc:`Proxies </files/linked_libraries/library_proxies>`.
+Library Overrides is a system designed to replace and supersede Proxies.
 Most types of linked data-blocks can be overridden, and the properties of those overrides can then be edited.
 When the library data changes, unmodified properties of the overridden one will be updated accordingly.

 .. note::

-   The old proxy system has been deprecated in Blender 3.0, and will be fully removed in Blender 3.1.
+   The old proxy system has been deprecated in Blender 3.0, and fully removed in Blender 3.2.
-   Automatic conversion from proxies to library overrides happens by default when loading a blend-file, but results on complex characters are not guaranteed and may need manual fixes.
+   Automatic conversion from proxies to library overrides happens when loading a blend-file, but results on complex characters are not guaranteed and may need manual fixes.

 Library overrides supports: